ParamvirSran/GoTorrent/README.md

-# torrent-cli
+# GoTorrent

-My attempt at developing a CLI in Go for downloading torrents using the BitTorrent protocol.
-I aim to use no external dependancies for this project because I want to practice Go.
-Later on I may use Charm to make the CLI pretty once I have the program working how I want.
+## Description
+A command line interface written in Go for torrenting via the BitTorrent protocol.

+## Motivation
+I began this project to learn Go through building a non trivial project.
+Distributed networking is interesting to me and I enjoyed learning about peer to peer torrenting in school.

+## Quick Start
+TODO

+## Usage
+TODO

+## Contributing
+TODO